image source: thestar.com.my

 - Do Not Judge Yourself.

 - Regardless of the tournament level.
-You’ll see some players who is really good.
+You’ll see some players who are really good.
 That’s totally normal.
 If you don’t see any good players, it won’t likely be a tournament.

 - Don’t start judging yourself.
 Keep calm and perhaps talk to your coach before or during the match.